 This study revealed that children in 24-35 months age groups are more at risk of child stunting though children of all age groups were found to be significantly associated with stunted growth.
 There could be many reasons behind this output.
 Most importantly at two years old infants start to eat other food properly than breast milk.
 At that time children need other nutritional food to grow up properly.
 This could be a reason that lack of healthy and nutritious food affects the regular growth of children.
 A similar age group was found vulnerable in studies of Ethiopia, Rwanda, Eswatini, and in a study of Bangladesh using BDHS 2014 data (Berhanu et al., 2018; Bhowmik & Das, 2019; Nshimyiryo et al., 2019; Simelane et al., 2020).
 There are many other studies where different age groups found to be more vulnerable to child stunting (Adekanmbi et al., 2013; Beal et al., 2019; Beyene Teferi, 2016; Fantay Gebru et al., 2019; Geberselassie et al., 2018; Mahmood et al., 2020; Sk et al., 2021)

 At the regional level, the study evident that division was a significantly associated factor with child stunting.
-Among 8 administrative divisions, the Mymensingh division was found to be significant in the multivariate logistic regression model, but Chattogram division was also found to be significantly associated with child stunting in the multilevel logistic regression model.
+Among 8 administrative divisions, the Mymensingh division was found to be significant in the multivariable logistic regression model, but Chattogram division was also found to be significantly associated with child stunting in the multilevel logistic regression model.
 Mymensingh is the newly added division in Bangladesh.
 It could be a reason that the health and other facilities that other divisions got for a long period of time Mymensingh did not get till yet.
 Furthermore, low literacy, poverty, and factors could be a reason behind this.
 Mymensingh division found the most vulnerable division for child stunting in another study of Bangladesh (Das et al., 2022)

 Conclusion